-Spring Clean Up day for San Antonio Hills residents only, is scheduled for Saturday April 8th from 8 to 11 AM at the Bridges Community Church, 625 Magdalena Ave.
+Spring Clean Up day for San Antonio Hills residents only, is scheduled for Saturday March 30th from 8 to 11 AM at the Bridges Community Church, 625 Magdalena Ave.
 Residents also have two (2) free Curbside Clean Ups per year.
 Items or containers are limited to 70 pound and be manageable by one person.
 Nothing larger than 6’ x 6’ x 6’, no dirt, rock, concrete, major appliances, paint, tires and/or hazardous materials may be included.
 Batteries, Flourescent bulbs and tubes, limited E waste like pc and game components, and microwaves will be accepted.
 Bulky items such as furniture must be scheduled separately for picked up at an additional charge.
 Phone 408-283-8500 or visit www.greenteam.com to schedule.
+A postcard was mailed to the residents.
+Bring the postcard or a photo ID with your current address to participate.

-The Annual Meeting of San Antonio Hills Inc. will be held on Wednesday, Feburary 21, 2018 at the Los Altos Golf and Country Club.
+The Annual Meeting of San Antonio Hills Inc. will be held on Wednesday February 12, 2020, at the Los Altos Golf and Country Club.
 Meeting will begin at 7:30pm.

 At the most recent San Antonio Hills Association meeting, the LAND (Los Altans for Neighborly Development) group gave a presentation.
 They asked local residents to consider joining LAND (Los Altans for Neighborly Development) to be kept informed about local developments.